- Helpful Videos

 - 4 feet high x 8 feet wide poster board

-- Electricity source
+- Electricity source (when available and upon request)

 - Internet connection (wireless access is included for all registrants)